-Perform the following steps to purge the analyzer (refer to Figure 3-2):
+Sample purge procedure for the Figure 3-2 system:

 - 1. Close all valves on the sample manifold. - 2.
 Open the valve on sample inlet line to be purged and the purge rotameter valve. - 3.
 Connect purge gas to the sample inlet line. - 4.
-Adjust flow rate to 2.0 scfh at no more than 8-10 psig, as indicated on the purge rotameter, and purge for at least one hour.

-- 5. Close the sample inlet valve, then repeat steps 2 through 4 to purge all other sample inlet lines. - 6.
+Adjust flow rate to 2.0 scfh at no more than 8-10 psig, as indicated on the sample rotameter, and purge for at least one hour. - 5.
+Close the sample inlet valve, then repeat steps 2 through 4 to purge all other sample inlet lines. - 6.
 After the last sample line and the zero and span gas inlet lines have been purged, close the purge rotameter valve, open the valve controlling flow through the analytical cell, and purge the analyzer with the sample flow rotameter set at 0.5 scfh.
 Purge the analyzer for a minimum of 12 hours with UHP argon. - 7.
 If cylinder argon is used as a purge gas, reconnect the sample gas to sample manifold inlet.